jasonpilz/Alexa_Particle/README.md

 >"Alexa, tell particle to turn off the light"

 ## Setup
-#### AWS Lambda Function Setup
+#### AWS Lambda Setup

-This example is written in Node.js, and the code is hosted as a function on [AWS Lambda](https://aws.amazon.com/lambda/).

 #### Alexa Skill Setup

-**1)** Go to the [Amazon Developer Console](https://developer.amazon.com/edw/home.html#/), click 'Get Started' under Alexa Skills Kit, then click 'Add a New Skill'.<br>
+1. Go to the [Amazon Developer Console](https://developer.amazon.com/edw/home.html#/), click 'Get Started' under Alexa Skills Kit, then click 'Add a New Skill'.<br>
-**2)** Fill in `Particle` as 'Name', and `particle` as 'Invocation Name', this is the word you will say to activate the particle function, and the following spoken arguments will determine which command is triggered.<br>
+2. Fill in `Particle` as 'Name', and `particle` as 'Invocation Name', this is the word you will say to activate the particle function, and the following spoken arguments will determine which command is triggered.<br>
+3. Select the Lambda ARN for the skill Endpoint and paste the ARN copied from above.
+Click Next.
+4. Copy the Intent Schema from the included [IntentSchema.json.](https://github.com/jasonpilz/alexa_particle/blob/master/ASK/speechAssets/IntentSchema.json)
+5. Copy the Sample Utterances from the included [SampleUtterances.txt.](https://github.com/jasonpilz/alexa_particle/blob/master/ASK/speechAssets/SampleUtterances.txt) Click Next.
+6. [optional] go back to the skill Information tab and copy the appId.
+Paste the appId into the `index.js` file for the variable `APP_ID`, then update the lambda source zip file with this change and upload to lambda again, this step makes sure the lambda function only serves request from authorized source.
+7. You are now able to start testing your sample skill!
+You should be able to go to the [Echo webpage](http://echo.amazon.com/#skills) and see your skill enabled.
+8. In order to test it, try to say some of the Sample Utterances from the Examples section below.
+9. Your skill is now saved and once you are finished testing you can continue to publish your skill.

 ## Hardware